Brief Alcohol Screening and Intervention for College Students

 I. An education class, which provides information on the effects of alcohol and is intended to be a conversation about alcohol use and how to stay safe.
 It lasts for one hour and is typically assigned for a minor first-time alcohol or marijuana violation.

 Note: BASICS Classes will be conducted remotely for the semester.
 Please email email@example.com for a link and password.

 II.
 An individual meeting with a licensed counselor to explore use, habits, and balance.
 These meetings are confidential.
 They are typically assigned for subsequent or more serious violations, but if you are unable to attend an education class, you may schedule an individual meeting to satisfy the requirement.

-Students concerned about their use of alcohol, marijuana, tobacco, or other drugs may come on their own to meet confidentially with a licensed counselor.
+Self-referral simply means you are interested in meeting with our counselor out of your own interest.
+Students concerned about their use of alcohol, marijuana, tobacco, or other drugs may meet confidentially with a licensed counselor.
 There is no fee.
 Students might want to stop using or just cut back; either way, we can assist.

 Students concerned about someone else, such as a family member, friend, teammate, or roommate may also talk with one of our staff.

 This survey provides personalized feedback about your drinking habits and where they fall within the Umaine community and the nation.
 Click here to learn more.